Summary

 - A promise to pay in the future was deemed insufficient to mitigate financial concerns.

-Conditions Referenced
+Conditions referenced

 - AG ¶ 19(a)raisedFinancial ConsiderationsApplicant has a history of not meeting his financial obligations.